 - 10% Mix of Accounts, Type of Credit – The more varied your accounts, the more favorable your score.

-FICO 9 was developed because unpaid medical debt may not be an indicator of financial health, since an individual may be waiting on insurance payments before paying the debt, or may not even know that a bill has been sent to collections.
+FICO 9 was developed because unpaid medical debt may not be an indicator of financial health, as an individual may be waiting on insurance payments before paying the debt, or may not even know a bill has been sent to collections.

-- Extreme Weight: Age and Type of Credit - This refers to your length of credit history and your account mix, and is also factored heavily into your V3 score.
+- Extreme Weight: Age and Type of Credit – This refers to your length of credit history and your account mix, and is also factored heavily into your 3.0 score.

 - Extreme Weight: Credit Utilization – The V3 score calculates your utilization percentage by dividing your balances by your available credit.
 Generally, you should keep your utilization under 30%.